BogdanPopel/Good-Vibrations/README.md

 2. The location address was not sent to the database.
 We solved this issue by adding the "address" variable in the Location class [here](https://github.com/maria-raluca-st/Good-Vibrations/commit/a2c02734cf26daeca44a2a2020e18055a6d6bbc6).

 3. The location image did not appear because VSC Prettier extension deleted a curly brace when adding the value to the frontend.
 The issue was solved [here](https://github.com/maria-raluca-st/Good-Vibrations/commit/b8f64408b6e9601f7e5737e482a1b4c7b9ac7740).

-4. The footer was not transparent, so some of our components were not visible.
-We fixed this issue [here]().

 ## Automation Testing